 - Weight loss due to a decreased appetite

-Tests for Gastroparesis
+Tests for GP

-The diagnosis of gastroparesis is confirmed with two types of tests.
+The diagnosis of GP is confirmed with two types of tests.
 The first test is performed to make sure there is not an ulcer or an obstruction.
 This test could be an upper endoscopy where the doctor looks into the stomach with a flexible scope.
 Alternatively, this test could be an upper gastrointestinal series in which the patient drinks barium that outlines the stomach on an x-ray.

 The second test is one that actually measures how quickly food leaves the stomach.
 Most commonly, this test is a radioisotope gastric emptying scan.
 For this test, one eats food containing a small amount of a radioactive substance.
 The radioactivity in the body and particularly in the stomach can be imaged, allowing a doctor to see how quickly the meal leaves the stomach.